domino54/title-packs/Documentation/Pursuit.md

 ![interface-screenshot](http://dominolink.aq.pl/common/pursuit-playerhitbox.jpg)
 #### Hitbox
 In Pursuit thing called hitbox doesn't really exist.
 The catch is realized if Cop is **3 meters** close to a Thief.
 With this we can imagine that player hitbox is 3m sphere with center at car middle.

+#### Teams management
+Pursuit uses two script settings: `UseClans` and `UseForcedClans`.
+These options are disabled when Podium sequence is going on due a "no cars" bug.
+Players are forced to Red team at beginning and every catch is switch to Blue, that requires player to be despawned to make it work.

 #### Display delay
 As you probably know TrackMania has a little visual delay.
 I managed to reduce it to minimum with changing two script variables (`UiRounds` and `UiLaps`) to `True`.
 With this, the lag almost doesn't exists.
 Anyway keep in mind that not everything you see as catch can be received by the server.